Call of Duty: Black Ops screenshot

 Black Ops is set during the Cold War and allows the player to control two characters: special forces operative Alex Mason and CIA agent Jason Hudson.
 The game plot focuses around an experimental Soviet chemical weapon codenamed “Nova-6”, with locations such as Russia, Cuba, Laos, and Vietnam incorporated into the game.

-Our predictions on the success of Black Ops in previous article have been affirmed by this new data on first day sales, indicating that Black Ops is on schedule to become the biggest game of all time.
+Our predictions on the success of Black Ops in a previous article have been affirmed by this new data on first day sales, indicating that Black Ops is on schedule to become the biggest game of all time.

 View Comments